mackworth/cTiVo/wiki/Configuration.md

 - **Delete file after copying into iTunes** If you have enabled "Add to iTunes When Completed", and iTunes is set to copy files into its own directory, then cTiVo will normally delete the duplicate file unless you clear this option.
 - **Use cTiVo logo for video file** cTiVo can attach an image to represent the video file.
 Normally a random frame near the beginning of the program is chosen; if you'd like all your TiVo video files to have the same icon, you can set this setting.
 - **Get artwork from TheTVDB** will attempt to download episode-specific images chosen by fans on TheTVDB website for the shows you are downloading.
 If you'd rather use series or season-specific artwork, see [Advanced Topics](Advanced-Topics.md#Artwork).
+- **Prefer theTVDB episode info** will use theTVDB's season/episode information instead of TiVo's when they conflict.
+The reason is that TiVo's information seems to be getting increasingly inaccurate.

 ## Available Columns

 By right-clicking onto the column headers of the three tables, you can hide or show any information you like.
 Clicking on a column header will sort the table by that column.
 Here's a list of the available columns: